Disasters and emergencies

 Displaced but not forgotten

 Those impacted by disasters and emergencies often need long-term support to rebuild their lives.
 So we help displaced families access everyday essentials, develop their skills and settle into their new homes.
 In Bangladesh, for example, we’re mobilising our Lifebuoy and Vaseline programmes to improve the health and wellbeing of 100,000 Myanmar refugees.

 In January 2020, Lifebuoy carried out its first public fundraising campaign, supporting Syrian refugees.
 More than a quarter of this community lacks access to water, sanitation and hygiene facilities, making them particularly vulnerable to disease.
 We introduced a special Lifebuoy purpose pack in the Gulf states and Saudi Arabia to support the health of Syrian refugee children.

 In Turkey, we developed a reverse mentoring scheme with ideas platform Xynteo.
 The Embark partnership connects talented young Syrians in Istanbul with business leaders across Unilever Turkey to build refugees’ personal and professional networks.
 In return, we benefit from insights into where young people see culture, technology and business heading.
 We’re now running this in collaboration with Mastercard.

-Through Ben & Jerry’s, we partnered with The Entrepreneurial Refugee Network (TERN) to create the Ice Cream Entrepreneurs (ICE) Academy.
+Through Ben & Jerry’s, we partnered with to create the Ice Cream Entrepreneurs (ICE) Academy.
 This helps refugees better integrate into society and access economic opportunities.
 Refugees are given training to develop their own business, alongside short-term jobs with our Ben & Jerry’s brand.
 And we didn’t let Covid-19 stop us – we moved the programme online, with a greater emphasis on entrepreneur development.

 Advocating for refugees’ rights